-Once the plan of study is approved, it becomes the curriculum for the student, and deviations are permitted only if the student obtains formal approval for the change from the faculty adviser, department chair and associate dean.
-All such approved changes are incorporated into the student's plan of study and are placed on file in the office of the associate dean.
+Once the plan of study is approved, it becomes the curriculum for the student, and deviations are permitted only if the student obtains formal approval for the change from the faculty adviser, department chair and director of graduate studies.
+All such approved changes are incorporated into the student's plan of study and are placed on file in the office of the director of graduate studies.